 To learn more about tree trimming or to request a tree trimming, click here.

-UAV Recon will be conducting equipment inspections using a drone in the Rustic, Carter Lake, and north end of Horsetooth Reservoir to the Poudre Canyon areas.
+UAV Recon is conducting equipment inspections using a drone in the Pingree Park area.
 They use a drone to look for trees that need trimmed an inspect equipment to look for maintenance problems.
 Learn more about how your co-op uses drones.